pierrehogenhaug/transport_survey_rag/README.md

 **Explore Documentation**:
 The built-in tools allow you to retrieve full documentation pages or a list of available pages for further exploration.

+---

+## Project Structure
+`crawler.py`
+Handles the retrieval, processing, and storage of TU documentation.
+This includes crawling the TU pages, converting content to Markdown, chunking the text, generating titles and summaries with GPT, and saving everything to Supabase.

+**streamlit_ui.py**
+Provides the interactive user interface using Streamlit.
+Users can input queries and receive contextual responses based on the processed documentation.

+**rag_agent.py**
+Contains the core logic for the retrieval-augmented generation (RAG) agent.
+It uses Pydantic AI to manage tool functions for fetching and formatting the relevant documentation.